 frame and the destination PAN ID matches macPanId.

+6) The received frame is a compact frame and the RPA is marked as resolved.

 e) If the frame type indicates that the frame is a Beacon frame and the source PAN ID is present, the